FLUX-SE/all_docs/en_US/spat_revolution_doc/Spatialisation_Technology_Channel_Based_Streams.md

 We have already covered the two-channels binaural stream type for monitoring and final encoding into a binaural format.
 One of the other important Stream Types is referred to as _Channel Based_.
 This stream can range from a single-channel mono to a multichannel audio stream (*).
 These streams will flow as a perfectly synchronized group through the signal graph defined in the _Setup_ page.
 The channel count of the stream is set by the choice in the _Speaker Arrangement_ pull down menu of a module.
 A change to the speaker configuration here alters the channel count in and out of a module, depending on its context in the signal graph.
 When you connect channel-based modules together in _SPAT Revolution_, they automatically inherit the speaker arrangement and channel count from the stream type at their connected input.

->!
-The **Essential** license limits the total number channels to 32 channels for all Input blocks and to 16 channels for all Output blocks
+!> The **Essential** license limits the total number channels to 32 channels for all Input blocks and to 16 channels for all Output blocks.

 Channel based audio streams - when connected to a hardware output module - will render the spatial composition on speakers connected to the physical outputs of your audio hardware. _SPAT Revolution_ is expecting the loudspeaker system specified in the speaker arrangement of the _Output_ module.
 If the real loudspeaker arrangement does not correctly match the speaker arrangement model or there is a mistake in your routing somewhere, the spatial sound image will then be compromised.